BOARD OF DIRECTORS

 Alissa Head began her journey in Fair Trade opening our Columbus, Ohio store as Store Manager in 2014.
 She has a background in nonprofit trade associations, working with the Oklahoma Restaurant, Travel Industry, and Hotel Motel Associations.
 She was previously Vice President of Operations for Skreened Inc, where she helped grow ecommerce sales and capacity over 500% over a period of four years.

 Alissa started the Fair Trade Columbus Campaign in 2015 and served on the steering committee, establishing Columbus as a Fair Trade Town in 2018.
 As Store Manager, she grew sales at our Columbus location over 40% within 4 years.
 Alissa was promoted to Executive Director in May of 2018.

 As the Marketing Manager at Global Gifts, Jennifer is in charge of developing the organization’s marketing strategy, generating a customer voice, promoting fair trade, boosting brand awareness, advertising and creating marketing material.
 In addition to managing the marketing calendar and designing graphic art, Jennifer helps maintain the Global Gifts' website.
-She has played a pivotal role in restructuring the online store as well as modernizing the digital newsletter, which have streamlined online shopping and improved customer experience - resulting in over a 50% increase in internet sales.
+She has played a pivotal role in restructuring the online store as well as modernizing the digital newsletter, which have streamlined online shopping and improved customer experience - resulting in a 65% increase in web sales.

 Jennifer graduated from Purdue University with a Bachelor of Science degree in Apparel Design.
 Her international experience includes an internship in London, teaching in the Peace Corps and serving on the board for Exodus Refugee.